 Recalled to court in 1657, she began work on her Memoirs, still considered a precious source by historians.
 In 1660 she once again moved away from the court, buying the Château d’Eu in Normandy and investing much time and money in its decoration.
 A number of the paintings she commissioned reflect her refined taste in art.

 It was she who first introduced Jean Baptiste Lully to the royal court.
 She had originally recruited the young Florentine, who would go on to be Master of the King’s Music, to teach her Italian in 1646.

 In 1664, she moved back to the court permanently.

-In the 1680s, after the failure of another potential marital project involving the Duc de Lauzun, she turned instead to God.
+In the 1680s, after the failure of another potential marital project involving the Duke of Lauzun, she turned instead to God.
 She died in 1693 and was buried in the Basilica of Saint-Denis, the final resting place of the kings of France which was thoroughly desecrated during the Revolution.